-- Reservation volume for the remainder of 2020 is significantly behind prior year on a comparable basis as a result of the effects of COVID-19, which could impact our peak summer season.
-The third quarter of the year has historically been our most profitable quarter, as measured by net income and Adjusted EBITDA, due to increased summer leisure travel. - The used vehicle market was significantly disrupted in the first half of second quarter, impacting our ability to dispose of used vehicles as a result of COVID-19.
-While the used car market improved significantly in the second half of the second quarter, if there are further disruptions due to COVID-19, we would likely experience a reduction in residual values for risk vehicles in our fleet which could cause us to sustain a substantial loss on the ultimate sale of such vehicles or require us to depreciate those at a more accelerated rate than we have anticipated.
+- Reservation volume thus far in 2020 is significantly behind prior year on a comparable basis as a result of the effects of COVID-19, which impacted our peak summer season.
+We are not able to predict the impact that the COVID-19 pandemic may have on the seasonality of our business and cannot predict the travel volume for the holidays, particularly if the pandemic's effects increase as the winter season approaches. - The used vehicle market was significantly disrupted in the first half of the second quarter, impacting our ability to dispose of used vehicles as a result of COVID-19.
+Beginning in the second half of the second quarter and continuing throughout the third quarter, the used car market improved significantly.
+If there are further disruptions due to COVID-19, we may experience a reduction in residual values for risk vehicles in our fleet which could cause us to sustain a substantial loss on the ultimate sale of such vehicles or require us to depreciate those vehicles at a more accelerated rate than we have anticipated.
 If our ability to sell vehicles in the used vehicle market becomes severely limited again, we may have difficulty meeting collateral requirements due under our asset-backed financing facilities. - In April 2020, Moody's and S&P Global (the "Rating Agencies") downgraded our long-term corporate debt rating.
 If we were to experience a further downgrade, this could negatively impact our ability to respond to adverse changes in general economic, industry and competitive conditions, as well as changes in government regulation and changes to our business.

 - As a result of decreased rental volume, we have parked our vehicles in overflow parking lots.
 In April 2020, we experienced a fire at an overflow parking lot near Southwest Florida International Airport.
 As a result, we have lost vehicles with an estimated carrying value of approximately \$50 million.
-We estimate a loss of up to \$10 million related to this incident, which will be treated as COVID-19 charges and excluded from Adjusted EBITDA.
+We realized a loss of approximately \$10 million related to this incident, which has been treated as COVID-19 charges and excluded from Adjusted EBITDA.
 We could experience similar casualty losses in other overflow parking lots. - We have taken cost removal and mitigation actions by eliminating all non-essential capital and operating expenditures and we are continuing to negotiate with partners and suppliers for further reductions.
-We have reduced or furloughed a large part of our global workforce, reduced base compensation at the level of vice presidents and above, froze merit increases, eliminated our 401(k) match for highly compensated employees, and canceled all future hiring.
-We aggressively reduced the size of our global fleet beginning in March and ended in June with over 20% fewer units than the prior year.
+Expenses for the first nine months of 2020 reflect the reduction or furlough of a large part of our global workforce, reduction of base compensation at the level of vice presidents and above, frozen merit increases, elimination of our 401(k) match for highly compensated employees, and cancellation of future hiring.
+We aggressively reduced the size of our global fleet beginning in March and ended September with 30% fewer units than the prior year.
 Our vehicle dispositions will occur through both traditional methods and by utilizing our alternative distribution strategy by selling directly to dealers and consumers.
 Finally, we have negotiated a significant number of new vehicle cancellations to improve utilization and shrink the fleet size.